Oral Defects

 Oral cancer treatments may result in problems with swallowing and speech articulation secondary to compromised tongue function.
 Surgical alterations and/or neurologic damage from radiation are the causative factors.
 Neurologic damages from ALS also affects the tongue.
 Both restricted mobility and loss of structure can prevent the tongue from moving food from the oral cavity to the throat during swallowing.
 Additionally, speech articulation can be affected because the tongue is no longer able to contact the hard palate in the usual locations during speech sound production.
 A palatal augmentation prosthesis can improve these problems.
 It works by prosthetically lowering the hard palate which creates a more functional interaction with the tongue during speech and swallowing.

-Oral Cancer Galleries (obturator prosthesis)
+Oral Cancer (obturator prosthesis)